michaelpearce21/CI_MS1_DAL/README.md

 ### High level Needs and Trade-offs:

 There are several identified needs from these stories.
-In dicussion with the client, these were ranked from most to least important:
+In discussion with the client, these were ranked from most to least important:

 1. An attractive and well designed website.
-2. Information about the business incluing the concept, location and contact details.
+2. Information about the business including the concept, location and contact details.
 3. A way to contact the cafe from the website.
 4. A shop where you can purchase games and pre-book tables.
 5. A menu and pricing information.